itsVishnu101/itsVishnu101/README.md

 ### 🚦 **Traffic Signal Detection**

 > Built a real-time traffic light detection system using **Python** and **OpenCV**
-> Implemented preprocessing, color-space filtering, contour detection, and feature extraction
+> Implemented preprocessing, color-space filtering, and contour detection
-> Optimized detection pipeline for improved accuracy and stability
+> Optimized the pipeline for improved accuracy and stability
 > 🔍 Hands-on experience in computer vision, real-time processing, and model tuning

 ---